superok/smallProgram/README.md

 2. Initial Image position and size to the painting on second monitor.
 3. Resize the image when scrolling, and change the focus on center.
 4. Scrolling up will resume the Image.

+# GmailAutoPurge
+It will auto purge the emails in filterLabels array if they were received 15 days ago Google Script, you may refer the installation guide here.
+You may change:
+1. filterLables: the tag in Gmail
+2. filterAfterDays: how many days you want to delete the emails after received, default 15 days.